SurveyMonkey/surveymonkey-ios-sdk/README.md

 *How do I localize the survey for various locations?*

 We recommend creating multiple [surveys](http://help.surveymonkey.com/articles/en_US/kb/How-can-I-create-two-surveys-and-direct-respondents-to-one-version), with the survey translated into different languages.

+*What is the minimum OS version supported? iOS 7.x